 - Duties of a regular crew member, both on the ground and in the air.

 - Record keeping of all seeding events, times, and materials expended.

 - Conduct of seeding missions according to project guidelines.

 - Other duties as required to meet project objectives.

 The MIP includes the following areas of involvement and responsibility:

-- Assist radar meteorologists in the direction of cloud seeding operations from radar field offices located in Bowman and Stanley, ND, and prepare daily convective forecasts from the NDARB office in Bismarck.
+- Assist radar meteorologists in the direction of cloud seeding operations from radar field offices located in Bowman and Stanley, ND, and prepare daily convective forecasts.

 - Operation of a 5-cm digital Doppler weather radar equipped with IRIS and TITAN software.